EvidentSecurity/esp-sdk-python/docs/StatsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.StatsApi()
 stat_id = 56 # int | The ID of the stat to retrieve service stats for
-include = 'include_example' # str | Objects that can be included in the response:  service,stat  See Including Objects for more information. (optional) page = {'key': 'page_example'} # dict(str, str) | Page Number and Page Size.
-Example: page: {number: 1, size: 20} (optional)
+include = 'include_example' # str | Related objects that can be included in the response.
+See Including Objects for more information. (optional) page = '{:number=>1,+:size=>20}' # str | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page (optional) (default to {:number=>1,+:size=>20})

 try:
     # A successful call to this API returns all the stats of all the services for a report identified by the stat_id parameter.
-Said report contains all statistics for this alert triggered from signatures contained in all services for the selected hour.
+Said report contains all statistics for this alert triggered from services contained in all services for the selected hour.
     api_response = api_instance.for_services(stat_id, include=include, page=page)
     pprint(api_response)
 except ApiException as e: